Mount Erebus: Ice fumaroles

-Mt.
-Erebus is notable for its numerous ice fumaroles – ice towers that form around gases that escape from vents in the surface.
+Mount Erebus is notable for its numerous ice fumaroles – ice towers that form around gases that escape from vents in the surface.
 The ice caves associated with the fumaroles are dark, in polar alpine environments starved in organics and with oxygenated hydrothermal circulation in highly reducing host rock.
 The life is sparse, mainly bacteria and fungi.
 This makes it of special interest for studying oligotrophs – organisms that can survive on minimal amounts of resources.

 The caves on Erebus are of special interest for astrobiology, as most surface caves are influenced by human activities, or by organics from the surface brought in by animals (e.g. bats and birds) or ground water.
 The caves at Erebus are at high altitude, yet accessible for study.
-Almost no chance exists of photosynthetic-based organics, or of animals in a food chain based on photosynthetic life, and no overlying soil to wash down into them.
+Some of the caves can reach temperatures of 25 degrees Celsius (77 degrees Fahrenheit), and with light near the cave mouths, in some caves covered by thin overlying ice, the light may reach even deeper and is sufficient to sustain an ecosystem of flora and fauna consisting of moss, algae, arthropods and nematodes.

 They are dynamic systems that collapse and rebuild, but persist over decades.
 The air inside the caves has 80 to 100% humidity, and up to 3% carbon dioxide (CO2), and some carbon monoxide (CO) and hydrogen (H2), but almost no methane (CH4) or hydrogen sulfide (H2S).
 Many of them are completely dark, so cannot support photosynthesis.
 Organics can only come from the atmosphere, or from ice algae that grow on the surface in summer, which may eventually find their way into the caves through burial and melting.
 As a result, most micro-organisms there are chemolithoautotrophic i.e. microbes that get all of their energy from chemical reactions with the rocks, and that do not depend on any other lifeforms to survive.
 The organisms survive using CO2 fixation and some may use CO oxidization for the metabolism.
 The main types of microbe found there are Chloroflexota and Acidobacteriota.
 In 2019, the Marsden Fund granted nearly NZ$1 million to the University of Waikato and the University of Canterbury to study the micro-organisms in the geothermal fumaroles.

-Named features

-Mount Erebus is large enough to have several named features on its slopes, including a number of craters and rock formations.

-Named craters located on Mount Erebus include Side Crater, a nearly circular crater named for its location on the side of the main summit cone, and Western Crater, named for the slope on which it sits.